Webbrother/react-headless-mde/README.md

 ## Todo

+- heading undo
+- undo/redo
 - Check execution on SSR (For example, Next.js) and, if necessary, regenerate eslint config, taking into account execution on node.js
-- Add to awesome-react-headless-components on stable version https://github.com/jxom/awesome-react-headless-components
 - peerDependencies React?
-- heading undo
+  PR's are welcome!

 ### Third party